ClnViewer/.NET-Installer-class-RollBar-deploy/README.md

 `BaseProjectDir/AppInstaller/UnInstallDeployApp/UnInstallDeployApp.cs` - you uninstall project
 `BaseProjectDir/AppInstaller/InstallerDeployLib/InstallerDeployLib.cs` - you InstallerDeploy action library

-## Editing all project:
+## Modifying all projects:

-1. Edit `AssemblyInfo.tt` and modify you RollBar Id and other assembly `MyApp` setings
+1. Edit `AssemblyInfo.tt` and modify you RollBar Id and other assembly `MyApp` settings
 2. Insert in `AppInstaller` project, all `CustomActionData` fields: `/xTargetDir="[TARGETDIR]\"`
 2. Insert in `AppInstaller` project, shortcut UninstallYouApp actions `Arguments` fields: `/u={xxx}`
 4. Run `AssemblyInfo.tt` in you `MyApp` project